 Try this recipe from Well Plated.

 This flexible recipe for a green vegetable pizza crust lets you employ broccoli, spinach, kale, or zucchini, and we think it’d be fabulous with a combination of all of them.
 Whichever vegetables you choose, be sure to follow the directions closely to remove water, as that will give you the crispiest crust.
 Feel free to increase the quantity of minced garlic; we’ve made this with up to four or five cloves added, and find that it helps emulate the feel of a regular crust better.

-Not only is the crust whole wheat in this 10 minute vegetarian pizza, it’s super thin because it’s made out of a whole wheat tortilla.
-Sometimes convenience is paramount, and while this is a prepared/ready made product, it also allows you to cut back on carbs because it’s so thin.
+Not only is the crust whole wheat in this 10-minute vegetarian pizza, but it’s also super thin because it’s made out of a whole wheat tortilla.
+Sometimes convenience is paramount, and while this is a prepared/ready-made product, it also allows you to cut back on carbs because it’s so thin.
 For fans of crispy pizzas, it’s a perfect choice.
-We suggest adding additional zucchini slices, and halving the quantity of mozzarella to keep things extra nutritious.
+We suggest adding additional zucchini slices and halving the quantity of mozzarella to keep things extra nutritious.